Intrinsic bond orbitals: Transition metal compounds

-Main Group Compounds
+Main group compounds

 IBO analysis has been employed in main group chemistry to elucidate oftentimes non-trivial electronic structure.
 The bonding of phosphaaluminirenes was, for example, investigated showing a 3-center-2π-electron bond of the AlCP cycle.
 Further application was found for confirming the distonic nature of a phosphorus containing radical cation reported by Chen et al. (see figure).
 While the IAO charge analysis yielded a positive charge on the chelated P, IBOs showed the localization of the unpaired electron on the other P atom, confirming the spatial separation of radical site and charge.

 Another example is the elucidation of the electronic structure of the hexamethylbenzene dication.
 Three π bonding IBOs were found between the basal C5Me5 plane and the apical C, reminiscent of Cp* coordination complexes.
 The three π bonds are thereby polarized towards the apical C, which in turn coordinates to a CH3+ cation with its lone pair.
 IBO analysis therefore revealed the Lewis-acidic and Lewis-basic character of the apical C.

 Applications of IBO for cluster compounds have included zirconium doped boron clusters.
 IBO analysis showed, that the unusual stability of the neutral ZrB12 cluster stems from several multicenter σ bonds.
 The B-B σ bonding orbitals extend to the central Zr atom, forming the mulicenter bonds.
 This example displays the method's aptitude to analyze cluster compounds and multicenter bonding.

-Valence Virtual Intrinsic Bond Orbitals
+Valence virtual intrinsic bond orbitals

 Although IBOs typically describe occupied orbitals, the description of unoccupied orbitals can likewise be of value for interpreting chemical interactions.
 Valence virtual IBOs (vvIBOs) were introduced with the investigation of high valent formal Ni(IV) complexes.
 The bonding and antibonding manifold of the compound were described using IBOs and vvIBOs respectively.
 Compared to the widely used HOMO/LUMOs which are often spread over the whole molecule and can be difficult to interpret, vvIBOs allow for more direct interpretation of chemical interactions with unoccupied orbitals.